Lichterman Nature Center

 Lichterman Nature Center is a certified arboretum and nature center located in East Memphis, Tennessee.
 It has many outdoor and indoor animal exhibits, as well as several activities and events.
 The Lichterman Nature Center is one of the facilities within the Pink Palace Family of Museums.

+History

+The center opened on April 16, 1983.

 Introduction

-Through environmental education and interpretation of native wildlife, Lichterman Nature Center fosters a sense of stewardship for the earth by heightening the visitor's appreciation and understanding of the natural world.
-The nature center places an emphasis on nature related education, including hands-on explorations, microscopic discoveries, a forest boardwalk three stories high, and an underwater viewing area.

-Among the many attractions are the Visitor Center which showcases interactive exhibits; preserved specimen animal exhibits with hands on petting patches of fur of the featured animals; a lake cam; and the Nature Store offering nature oriented educational materials including gifts, books, and toys.
+Among the attractions are the Visitor Center which showcases interactive exhibits; preserved specimen animal exhibits with hands on petting patches of fur of the featured animals; a lake cam; and the Nature Store offering nature oriented educational materials, gifts, books, and toys.
 The Backyard Wildlife Center provides a variety of living and interactive exhibits about the three distinct habitats represented at the Nature Center: lake, meadow, and forest.

 The 65 acre wildlife observation area includes a three-mile (5 km) nature path which is home to a wide variety of native plants, birds, reptiles, amphibians, and mammals.
 The Nature Center no longer accepts wounded or abandoned wild animals and no longer has veterinarian staff on site.